prax-wallet/prax-mobile/react-native-expo/README.md

 ### The `secureStore` slice

 You can use the `secureStore` slice in Redux like any other state slice, but note that all data in `secureStore` will be persisted to encrypted on-device storage, which persists between device and app restarts.
-So, only store data in that slice that is meant to be persisted, such as private keys, user preferences, etc. (Note that we use secure storage regardless of the sensitivity of the data.
-So, both the user's full viewing key and the user's default payment token are stored in encrypted storage.)
+So, only store data in that slice that is meant to be persisted, such as private keys, user preferences, etc.

+Note that we use secure storage regardless of the sensitivity of the data.
+So, both the user's full viewing key and the user's default payment token are stored in encrypted storage.

+If you're developing a screen that sets data in secure storage but also sets temporary state data that shouldn't be persisted, the pattern we use is to create a separate slice for that screen that only contains the temporary data.
+For example, `<DefaultPaymentTokenScreen />` uses the `defaultPaymentTokenScreen` slice to maintain its screen state (such as, for example, the contents of the text field on the screen) and the `secureStore` slice to store the user's preferred payment token.

 The slice can be consumed and updated just like any other slice (via `useAppSelector()` and `useAppDispatch()`), and can have its shape modified just like any other slice (in `store/secureStore.ts`).
 The persistence is accomplished via [`redux-persist`](https://github.com/rt2zz/redux-persist) and [redux-persist-expo-securestore](https://github.com/Cretezy/redux-persist-expo-securestore), using [Expo SecureStore](https://docs.expo.dev/versions/latest/sdk/securestore/) under the hood.
 See `store/index.ts` to see how it's configured.